LiskArchive/lisk-legacy-docs/setup/source.md

 Where `[network]` might be either `devnet` (default), `alphanet`, `betanet`, `testnet` or `mainnet`.

-It is recommended to overwrite the config values with environment variables, if needed.
+It is recommended to overwrite the config values with environment variables if needed.
 Useable variables will always start with `LISK_` prefix.
 Alternatively, the user may define a custom `config.json`, like described in [Configuarion of Lisk Core](../configuration.md) Click here, to see a [list of available environment variables](../administration/source.md#command-line-options)